-Growing in faith and deepening familiarity and engagement with biblical stories happens at Middle School Youth Group on Wednesday Evenings (6:30–8:30 pm during the program year) and on Sunday mornings (9:15–10:05 am) for Sunday Morning Bible Study.
+Middle school youth growing in faith and deepen familiarity and engagement with biblical stories during Youth Group on Wednesdays (6:30–8:30 pm during the program year) and on Sunday mornings (9:15–10:05 am) for Bible Study.

 Fun & Fellowship

-Wednesday evening Middle School Youth Group is a weekly gathering of fun, energy, learning, outings, and hilarity.
-In it, Trinity Middle Schoolers build relationships with each other, and with adult leaders who come ready to engage on all levels!
+Wednesday evening Middle School Youth Group is a weekly gathering of fun, energy, learning, outings and hilarity.
+Youth build relationships with each other and with adult leaders who come ready to engage on all levels.

-Middle School youth also participate in diocesan youth events such as Winterfest, an interchurch lock-in held at St. Stephen’s Church, Edina, for all youth in 6th–8th grade throughout Minnesota.
+Middle school youth also participate in diocesan youth events such as Winterfest, an interchurch lock-in held at St. Stephen’s Church in Edina for all youth in 6th–8th grade throughout Minnesota.
 Winterfest is led by a network of metro-area faith formation leaders and high school youth.
 Activities include active games, vibrant music, tasty food and small group reflection.

-Trinity’s Middle School youth are researching an on-going relationship with the local Loaves & Fishes feeding program – a weekly meal open to anyone in the community.
-The Middle School youth are taking their cue from older Trinity members, who have ministered at the Minneapolis Loaves & Fishes for over 30 years.
+Trinity’s middle school youth are researching an ongoing relationship with the local Loaves & Fishes feeding program, a weekly meal open to anyone in the community.
+Youth are taking their cue from older Trinity members, who have ministered at the Minneapolis Loaves & Fishes for more than 30 years.

-Like Senior High Youth, Middle Schoolers participate in leading Sunday worship as acolytes, lectors (people who read the scripture), and instrumentalists.
-On Maundy Thursday, Middle School youth join the Senior High in leading all aspects of liturgy on one of the church’s most sacred days of the year.
+Like senior high youth, middle schoolers participate in Sunday worship as acolytes, lectors (people who read the scripture), and instrumentalists.
+On Maundy Thursday, middle school youth join the senior high in leading all aspects of the liturgy on one of the church’s most sacred days of the year.